sabarth/Radar4KIT/docs/source/Content/basic.rst

 RADAR4KIT can be used via a web-based user interface with current web browsers or via the REST-based `RADAR API <https://radar.products.fiz-karlsruhe.de/de/radarfeatures/radar-api>`_ .
 The data provider (can be "subcurator" or "curator") can create data packages within the workspace assigned to him and assign individual files or file archives (.tar, .zip, .tgz, tar.gz, .tar.bz2) containing multiple files.
 The data provider also can add or delete individual data via the user interface.
 With RADAR4KIT the **maximum files size is at about 200GB** for archiving and publishing data.
 The 200GB refers to both single or multiple files and thus representing the current maximum of possible repository size.
 However since the **web browsers** start stuggeling on resources at file sizes of **10GB** and more you should use the `RADAR API <https://radar.products.fiz-karlsruhe.de/de/radarfeatures/radar-api>`_ to upload bigger file sizes!

 The data provider is also responsible for describing the data packages with proper metadata following certain standards.
-For this purpose, the service provides a form on the RADAR4KIT platform.
-Alternatively, it is possible to create the metadata offline as an XML file (see Appendix for an example) and then upload it to the RADAR4KIT platform.
+For this purpose, the service provides a form for the usage at KIT within the RADAR4KIT platform.
+Alternatively, it is possible to create the metadata as an XML file (see Appendix for an example file) and then upload it to the RADAR4KIT platform.
 The data provider can also use the RADAR4KIT platform to download a template for a corresponding XML file as well as an XML schema for validating the metadata in the latest version.